Scott Rand (darts player)

-Scott Rand (born 4 July 1975) is an English former professional darts player who played in Professional Darts Corporation events.
+Scott Rand (born 4 July 1975) is an English former professional darts player who competed in Professional Darts Corporation (PDC) events.

 Career

 Rand joined the PDC in April 2010, and within a month qualified for the UK Open.
 He defeated Andy Murray and Jyhan Artut before losing to Tony Broughton in the last 96.

-In May 2011, he reached the semi-finals of a Players Championship in Crawley.
+In May 2011, he reached the semi-finals of a Players Championship event in Crawley.
 This result helped him to qualify for the 2011 World Matchplay, where he lost 6–10 to Wayne Jones in the first round.

-Rand qualified for the 2011 Players Championship Finals in Doncaster.
+Rand qualified for the 2011 Players Championship Finals in November.
 He beat Jamie Caven 6–2 in the first round, five-time World champion Raymond van Barneveld 8–6 in the second round, and multiple major winner James Wade 9–5 in the quarter-final.
 In the semi-final, he led eventual champion Kevin Painter 9–6 and had two darts at double-16 for the match, but left both of them on the wire as Painter came back to win.
 Nevertheless, his performance left him with a cheque for £15,000 and on the cusp of a place in the top 32.

 2012

-Rand enjoyed the perfect debut at the PDC World Championship in 2012 as he beat Andy Smith 3–0, without dropping a leg.
+Rand made his PDC World Championship debut in 2012, beating Andy Smith 3–0 in the first round, without dropping a leg.
 He played Colin Lloyd in the second round and was beaten 1–4.
-In April, he earned a place in the European Tour Event 1 in Vienna by defeating Keith Stephen and Nigel Heydon in the UK qualifier.
+In April, he qualified for his PDC European Tour debut at the 2012 Austrian Darts Open by defeating Keith Stephen and Nigel Heydon in the UK qualifier.
 He played Gary Anderson in the first round and lost 4–6.
 Rand reached the last 64 of the UK Open where he lost 6–9 to Andy Smith.
-He also qualified for the third European Tour Event with wins over John Henderson and Paul Rowley, and then received a bye through to the second round of the event in Düsseldorf due to Gary Anderson withdrawing.
+He also qualified for the third 2012 European DartsO Open with wins over John Henderson and Paul Rowley, and then received a bye through to the second round of the event in Düsseldorf due to Gary Anderson withdrawing.
 There he played Richie Burnett and lost 3–6.
-At the fifth European Tour Event, the Dutch Darts Masters, Rand saw off Lloyd 6–3 in the first round, before being whitewashed 0–6 by Andy Smith in round two.
+At the fifth European Tour Event, the 2012 Dutch Darts Masters, Rand saw off Lloyd 6–3 in the first round, before being whitewashed 0–6 by Andy Smith in round two.